InseadDataAnalytics/BuildGenAIprodandBiz/README.md

 If you want to know about differences between the available LLM models, you can deep dive at [this link](https://platform.openai.com/docs/models/overview)

-This interface will be shown after you have correctly created your chabot
+This interface will be shown after you have correctly created your chatbot
 ![Alt text](img/playgroundChatbotOpenAi.png)

 You can also read this for some more background [on basic prompt engineering](./pages/prompts.md)